 To keep your weight as regular as it can get, keeping a close eye on your diet and eating habits is a great start.
 And you will have fewer of those annoying moments to bear with each morning.
-This can be tough for a newbie trying to draft a healthy diet chart, but hey, that's what some fitness apps on the market are for, right?
+This can be tough for a newbie trying to draft a healthy diet chart, but hey, that’s what some fitness apps (the likes of Samsung health or MyFitnesspal) on the market are for, right?

-Also, meal replacements like Huel, Shakeology or my favorite meal replacement Kachava, allow you to keep a balanced diet and not to have to worry about every single ingredient you take in your body, if you don't have time during the day to worry about your diet you should check them out.
+Also, meal replacements like Huel, Shakeology or my favorite one, Kachava (as you can see on this Kachava review), allow you to keep a balanced diet and not to have to worry about every single ingredient you take in your body, if you don’t have time during the day to worry about your diet you should check them out.

 Using A Phone Or Electronic Devices At Night

 I know, you are going head over heals trying to shake off those extra pounds, and you’re burning to check out that cool fitness app your gym buddy told you about.
 In the evening (especially just before bedtime) isn’t the time for that.

 The problem with electronic devices is that they emit a blue light off their screens.
 When combined with their ever stimulating nature, they can easily throw off your mind and body’s hormonal and chemical balances.